Intertextile Shanghai 2026

-Sustainability and craftsmanship are key to surviving difficult market conditions in the European fabric market
+Sustainability and craftsmanship are vital for surviving Europe’s tough fabric market

 European fabric manufacturers are counting on sustainability and craftsmanship as the key to surviving the pressure of an increasingly challenging economic environment, according to a report in issue No 198 of Textile Outlook International from the global business information company Textiles Intelligence.